h15200/notes/cs-terms.md

   - software development costs exceed hardware costs

 - `Golang` leveraging multiple cores is an example of working WITH the machine

+## buffer

+- a buffer is temporary storage used when transfering data from 2 devices, or from 2 processes within the same machine

+- it allow decoupling of the send speed with the process speed.
+The sender can send as quickly as possible -> store in buffer -> receiver reads from buffer

+- prevents data loss, and slow down of sender
+- uses extra memory and latency since there is an additional relay point

+- this concept expanded to distributed systems leads to message queues, which allows for async processing by workers